Not-ISellStuff/ReconX/README.md

 # ReconX
-Basic recon tool for web penetration.
+Basic web penetration tool for recon.
 When you save scans they are saved in data.txt

 # Setup